rancher-sandbox/cluster-api-provider-elemental/doc/PLUGIN_DUMMY.md

 When the `elemental-agent` receives a reset trigger, the plugin will create a `needs.reset` file in the agent work directory.
 No further action is taken by the plugin.

-When the `needs.reset` file is created, some logic should take place to prepare the machine for reset, delete the `needs.reset` file and start the agent with the `--reset` argument to mark the host as reset.
+When the `needs.reset` file is created, some logic should take place to prepare the machine for reset, delete the `needs.reset` file and start the agent with the `reset` command to mark the host as reset.
 In this stage some host services may also be stopped or uninstalled, for example `k3s`.

 ### 5. Resetting

-Similarly to the installation, a `reset.yaml` in the agent work directory will be created when the agent is called with the `--reset` argument.
+Similarly to the installation, a `reset.yaml` in the agent work directory will be created when the agent is called with the `reset` command.
 This is a simple dump of the `ElementalRegistration` `spec.config.elemental.reset` configuration.

 The reset will fail if the `needs.reset` file exists.
 This highlight that the host was not prepared for reset first.